PaulRitter/OpenTelemetryPrometheusRepro/README.md

 Reproduction of how the Prometheus Exporter does not return any data if used in a dotnet 6 project.
+(Issue: https://github.com/open-telemetry/opentelemetry-dotnet/issues/5224)

 Inside this Repo you will find two completely identical projects, the only distinction being that one targets net6, while the other targets net8.